ped7g/z88dk/src/z80asm/doc/z80asm-future.md

 - Assembler
     - JP to JR optimization for size
     - compile expressions
-    - object files store list of input files and command line so that  [-d](#5_3_5)  can decide if it is necessary to recompile
+    - object files store list of input files and command line so that  [-d](#6_2_5)  can decide if it is necessary to recompile
     - object files can store same code for multiple architectures
     - recursive parsing of @lists
-    - environment variable to pass options to assembler
     - parse expressions

 - Linker